FPGAwars/apio-wiki-archive/Apio-development-environment.md

 python --version

 # If exists, delete the .apio directory under the user home page.
-# On windows, use the Explorer window to delete.
+# On windows, delete using the Explorer window.
 rm -rf ~/.apio

 # Install the apio pip package.